 SCAG is in the process of developing an innovative online regional mapping tool known as the SoCal Greenprint.
 This will be a strategic conservation mapping tool that highlights the benefits of natural lands, waters, and agricultural lands, including access to parks and trails, habitat protection and connectivity, clean water, clean air, food production, and increased resilience to climate change.

 The goals of the SoCal Greenprint are to protect, restore, and enhance natural lands, public greenspace, working lands, and water resources and the benefits they provide to people and nature throughout the SCAG region.
 It will support planners, conservation practitioners, developers, infrastructure agencies, and other stakeholders in integrating the protection of natural and agricultural resources into land use and infrastructure plans and avoid potential litigation by identifying and assessing environmental issues early in the planning process.

-SCAG has engaged The Nature Conservancy (TNC), a leading international conservation organization with experience creating Greenprints in California, to lead this process with input from a diverse group of stakeholders in the fields of planning, conservation, community organization, developers and more.
+SCAG has engaged The Nature Conservancy (TNC), a leading international conservation organization with experience creating Greenprints in California (one example is the Bay Area Greenprint), to lead this process with input from a diverse group of stakeholders in the fields of planning, conservation, community organization, developers, and more.

 What to Expect

 The SoCal Greenprint will:

 Map, measure, and contextualize the values of nature’s benefits and services within the region’s ecosystem, economy, and community.

 Aggregate existing data in an interactive online format.

 Help decision-makers plan for future development with nature in mind.